cilium/cilium/Documentation/helm-values.rst

      - Annotations for the clustermesh-apiserver For GKE LoadBalancer, use annotation cloud.google.com/load-balancer-type: "Internal" For EKS LoadBalancer, use annotation service.beta.kubernetes.io/aws-load-balancer-internal: "true"
      - object
      - ``{}``
+   * - :spelling:ignore:`clustermesh.apiserver.service.enableSessionAffinity`
+     - Defines when to enable session affinity.
+Each replica in a clustermesh-apiserver deployment runs its own discrete etcd cluster.
+Remote clients connect to one of the replicas through a shared Kubernetes Service.
+A client reconnecting to a different backend will require a full resync to ensure data integrity.
+Session affinity can reduce the likelihood of this happening, but may not be supported by all cloud providers.
+Possible values:  - "HAOnly" (default) Only enable session affinity for deployments with more than 1 replica.  - "Always" Always enable session affinity.  - "Never" Never enable session affinity.
+Useful in environments where            session affinity is not supported, but may lead to slightly            degraded performance due to more frequent reconnections.
+     - string
+     - ``"HAOnly"``
    * - :spelling:ignore:`clustermesh.apiserver.service.externalTrafficPolicy`
      - The externalTrafficPolicy of service used for apiserver access.
      - string